Best Online Savings Accounts for 2025

 If the higher APY isn’t enough, there are also no monthly fees or account opening fees.
 This account has it all: you can deposit checks, get real-time alerts, freeze or unfreeze your card, change your pin, and more.

 Plus, being a SoFi member gives you access to a team of financial experts that can assist with a wide range of needs.
-You're also eligible for up to a $25 bonus when you sign up for a SoFi Checking & Savings account and deposit at least $10.
+You're also eligible for up to a $325 bonus when you sign up for a SoFi Checking & Savings account and set up direct deposit.

 Banks with 5% Interest Savings Accounts